Bumblebee on Flower

 During: Field Investigations

 During your field investigation at Blandy, your students will engage in several indoor and outdoor lessons where they will explore insect diversity in a myriad of ways.
 Students discover insect survival mechanisms, such as mimicry and camouflage.
-They investigate life cycles and use magnification tools to examine insects up close and personal.
+They investigate life cycles and use magnification tools to examine insects closely and personally.
 And they develop an appreciation for the diversity of insects in our watershed habitats.

 Below is an overview of the “typical” program activities to assist you with integrating this field investigation into the classroom experiences.
-The activities can vary based on the number of classes and can change due to weather, volume of students, or with communication with environmental educators.
-Click here for a sample schedule
+The activities can vary based on the number of classes and can change due to weather, the volume of students, or communication with environmental educators.
+Click here for a sample schedule.

-• Insect Collection: Students seek insects in a variety of habitats, carefully capture them, and then observe physical characteristics, adaptations, and behavior before releasing them in their homes.
+- Insect Collection: Students seek insects in various habitats, carefully capture them, and then observe their physical characteristics, adaptations, and behavior before releasing them in their homes.

-• Insect Modeling (Teacher Led): Students listen carefully for details about the appearance if a “mystery insect” appearing in a story read by their teacher.
+- Insect Modeling (Teacher Led): Students listen carefully for details about the appearance of a “mystery insect” appearing in a story read by their teacher.
 They then use the details to draw the insect described in the reading.

 VA Standards Addressed